Observation of angular momentum transfer among crystal lattice modes: Table of Contents

-Ionic Raman scattering (IRS) is described by three-phonon coupling between two IR-active phonons and one Raman-active phonon, as in Eq.~\eqref{eq:phononpotential}.
-The combined dynamics of the $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes for this process can be obtained by solving the coupled equations of motion resulting from Eq.~\eqref{eq:general_equation_motion} with $R_{ij}=0$ and the phonon potential $V$ given by Eq.~\eqref{eq:phononpotential}.
+Ionic Raman scattering (IRS) is described by three-phonon coupling between two IR-active phonons and one Raman-active phonon, as in Eq.~\ref{eq:phononpotential}.
+The combined dynamics of the $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes for this process can be obtained by solving the coupled equations of motion resulting from Eq.~\ref{eq:general_equation_motion} with $R_{ij}=0$ and the phonon potential $V$ given by Eq.~\ref{eq:phononpotential}.
 The equations of motion then read

-In contrast, for terahertz sum-frequency excitation (THz-SFE), we consider a purely harmonic phonon potential, as anharmonicities are not significant in this process.
-Thus, only the harmonic terms from Eq.~\eqref{eq:phononpotential} contribute to the equations of motion.
-Furthermore, in centrosymmetric crystals $\mathbf{Z}_\alpha=0$ for Raman-active phonons, and Eq.~\eqref{eq:general_equation_motion} accordingly simplifies to:
+with $\gamma_{\text{E}_\text{u}}=0.2\times 2\pi$~THz$\cdot$rad and $\gamma_{\text{E}_\text{g}}=0.29\times 2\pi$~THz$\cdot$rad.
+In contrast, for terahertz sum-frequency excitation (THz-SFE), we consider a purely harmonic phonon potential, as anharmonicities are disregarded in this process.
+Thus, only the harmonic terms from Eq.~\ref{eq:phononpotential} contribute to the equations of motion.
+Furthermore, in centrosymmetric crystals $\boldsymbol{Z}_\alpha=0$ for Raman-active phonons, and Eq.~\ref{eq:general_equation_motion} accordingly simplifies to

-The two processes differ in the driving force that the coherently excited $\text{E}_\text{u}$ modes produce for the the Raman-active $\text{E}_\text{g}$ modes.
-In THz-SFE, the driving force is the square of the electric field (see Eqs.~\eqref{eq:Q_c_SFE} and \eqref{eq:Q_d_SFE}).
-In contrast, for IRS, the primary component of the driving force is proportional to the square of the IR-active phonon amplitude (see Eqs.~\eqref{eq:Q_c_IRS} and \eqref{eq:Q_d_IRS}).
+The two processes differ in the driving force that the coherently excited $\text{E}_\text{u}$ modes produce for the Raman-active $\text{E}_\text{g}$ modes.
+In THz-SFE, the driving force is proportional to the square of the electric field (see Eqs.~\ref{eq:Q_c_SFE} and \ref{eq:Q_d_SFE}).
+In contrast, for IRS, the primary component of the driving force is proportional to the square of the IR-active phonon amplitude (see Eqs.~\ref{eq:Q_c_IRS} and \ref{eq:Q_d_IRS}).

 Finally, the mechanical angular momentum produced by the phonon modes can be obtained in terms of the phonon amplitudes~\cite{Juraschek2017}